mna/0value/posts/agora v0.2: closures, coroutines and for..range.md

 Well, today I'm pleased to announce the release v0.2!
 The complete changelog can be found in the [closed issues list for the v0.2 milestone][3], but along with many bug fixes, the release introduces three new language features: closures, coroutines and a versatile `for..range` construct.

 Before diving head first in the presentation of these features, let me reiterate the obvious disclosure: this is another very **alpha-grade** release that focuses on the language itself, **not** on the compiler, performance / optimizations, nor the stdlib - which is still very minimal.
 Things may still change, and things *will* change.
-Don't mix *agora* and *production* in the same sentence.
+Don't mention *agora* and *production* in the same sentence.
 Kittens and all that jazz.

 ## Closures